annemarywynter1986/ReactPortfolio/README.md

 1. Add a blog section to showcase my thoughts and experiences.
 2. Implement a search functionality for easier navigation through work samples.
 3. Incorporate testimonials from previous clients or employers.
-4. Integrate a dark mode toggle for better accessibility and user experience.

 ## Author